-US beer lovers are all about the craft beer.
-Sales of traditional mass market beers are flat but craft beer sales are up 6.2% (according to the Brewer’s Association).
+US beer lovers are all about the craft beer and sales are up relative to mass market beers.
 No where is this upward trend more noticeable than in Salt Lake.
-Twenty years ago there were three brew pubs in Salt Lake City and now there are fifteen brew pubs and micro breweries.
-The growth is coming from a confluence of evolving demographics, city zoning and refined consumer demand.
+Thirty years ago there were three brew pubs in Salt Lake City and now there are 21 brew pubs and micro breweries.
+The growth is coming from a confluence of evolving demographics, refined consumer demand and city zoning.

-The same sort hipster gentrification that brought you food trucks, avocado toast and man buns has been playing out in Salt Lake.
-It has been declared #2 on the (somewhat dubious) national hipster index.
-The index uses factors such as the rate of tattoo parlors, vegan eateries…and…microbreweries to determine it’s rankings.
-However unscientific the study, there is no denying that SLC is hip.
+Salt Lake’s demographics are becoming less Anglo/Mormon and more multi-ethnic, pantheistic and hipster.
+And the same sort hipster gentrification that brought you food trucks, avocado toast and man buns has been playing out in Salt Lake.
+It has been declared #2 on the (somewhat dubious) national hipster index, which uses factors such as the rate of tattoo parlors, vegan eateries and microbreweries to determine it’s rankings.

-The Difference Between Salt Lake City Brew Pubs vs Breweries
+The Difference Between Salt Lake City Brew Pubs vs Bars vs Breweries